Central chimpanzee

-The central chimpanzee or the tschego (Pan troglodytes troglodytes) is a subspecies of chimpanzee closely related to the other great apes such as gorillas, orangutans, and humans.
-The central chimpanzee can be found in Central Africa, mostly in Gabon, Cameroon, Republic of Congo and the Democratic Republic of Congo.
+The central chimpanzee or the tschego (Pan troglodytes troglodytes) is a subspecies of chimpanzee.
+It can be found in Central Africa, mostly in Gabon, Cameroon, the Republic of the Congo and the Democratic Republic of the Congo.

 Central chimpanzees are considered highly intelligent apes.
 They are also highly social living in large groups and follow a male dominant hierarchy.
-The activity budgets of this chimpanzee subspecies changes depending on if they were in the wild or in sanctuaries.
+The activity budgets of this chimpanzee subspecies changes depending on if they were in the wild or sanctuaries.
 They have been observed using tools, this could be to open nuts or using twigs to gain access to ants and termites.

-Central chimpanzees have a key role in the ecology of rainforests, they play an important role as seed dispersers.
+Central chimpanzees have a key role in the ecology of rainforests; they play an important role as seed dispersers.
 Even though central chimpanzees and western lowland gorillas overlap the environment in which they live in they do not compete for food as their diets are different.

 According to the International Union for Conservation of Nature (IUCN), they classify the central chimpanzee as an endangered subspecies.
 Increasing human presence through deforestation and viruses pose great threats to them.

 Diseases in central chimpanzees pose risk to the population of them this include heart issues but also different types of viruses.
 Central chimpanzees are strong vector carrying.
 These viruses spread inter species to other species and sometimes to humans.
 These viruses include the Ebola virus.
-But there are also human immunodeficiency viruses (HIV) at the origin which have links to central chimpanzees.
+However, there are also human immunodeficiency viruses (HIV) at the origin which have links to central chimpanzees.

 Etymology

 Pan is derived from the Greek god of fields, groves, and wooded glens, Pan.
-Troglodytes is Greek for 'cave-dweller', and was coined by Johann Friedrich Blumenbach in his Handbuch der Naturgeschichte (Handbook of Natural History) published in 1779.
+Troglodytes is Greek for 'cave-dweller', and was coined by Johann Friedrich Blumenbach in his Handbuch der Naturgeschichte (Handbook of Natural History), published in 1779.

 Habitat

-The central chimpanzee mainly lives in Gabon, Cameroon, and Republic of the Congo, but also in the Central African Republic, Equatorial Guinea, the Cabinda exclave of Angola, southeast Nigeria, and possibly the coastal extension of the Democratic Republic of the Congo.
+The central chimpanzee mainly lives in Gabon, Cameroon, and the Republic of the Congo, but also in the Central African Republic, Equatorial Guinea, the Cabinda exclave of Angola, southeast Nigeria, and possibly the coastal extension of the Democratic Republic of the Congo.
 Its range extends north to the Sanaga River in Cameroon, east to the Ubangi River that defines the border between the two Congos, and south to the Congo River, which defines a large part of the same border.

 Central chimpanzees are found predominantly in tropical moist forest and wet savanna woodlands, as well as the forest-savanna mosaics where these two biomes meet, from sea level to 3000 m.
 They tend to have larger ranges in the forest-savanna mosaics.
 The average range is 12.5 km2, but can vary from 5 km2 to 400 km2.